DOSull/Spatial-Data-Science/labs/week-07/README.md

 You can prepare your report using _Rmarkdown_ and knitting the report (this is explained in this week's materials), or you can proceed as usual preparing your report in _Word_ and including figures and tables as you usually would.
 Either is acceptable, but I would encourage you to  experiment with knitting an _Rmarkdown_ file to understand the possibilities.

 ## Videos
 Videos describing R scripts, markdown formatting and Rmarkdown are provided as listed below.
-You will find them all in [this folder](https://southosullivan.com/geog315/video/week-07-lab/).
-The total run time is around 35 minutes.

 + [Introduction and R scripts](https://southosullivan.com/geog315/video/week-07-lab/geog315-week07-01-intro-and-R-scripts.mp4) (12:17 min)
 + [R script comments](https://southosullivan.com/geog315/video/week-07-lab/geog315-week07-02-R-script-comments.mp4) (1:38 min)